Erudika/paraio.org/src/monolite/partials/008-plugins.md

 	}
 });
 ```

+### Custom context initializers

+Para will automatically pick up your classes which extend the `Para` class.
+They should be annotated
+with `@Configuration`, `@EnableAutoConfiguration` and `@ComponentScan`.
+The `Para` class implements Spring Boot's
+`WebApplicationInitializer` which creates the root application context.

+In your custom initializers you have full access to the `ServletContext` and this is a good place to register
+your own filters and servlets.
+These initializer classes also act as an alternative to
+`web.xml` by providing programmatic configuration capabilities.

 ### Custom API resource handlers

 Since version 1.7, you can register custom API resources by implementing the `CustomResourceHandler` interface.